 Core Language Module

-A SEA language at an appropriate level (Burmese, Indonesian, Thai or Vietnamese).
+A South East Asian language at an appropriate level.
 Typically level 1 of the language chosen.

-Choose modules to the value of 30 credits from List B or an open option.
+Choose module(s) to the value of 30 credits from List B below or from the list of undergraduate open options.

 Core Language Module